 Getting the Right Candidates

 As we mentioned above, technical sales recruitment is difficult as technical sales talent are thin on the ground.
 Which could mean searching for talent who don’t currently do the job, but have the capabilities to.

-A good recruiter will match the job description to other skills and qualities: so they could look for someone with a degree in your field who is working in a different customer-facing field.
+A good recruitment consultant will match the job description to other skills and qualities: so they could look for someone with a degree in your field who is working in a different customer-facing field.
 Or look for engineers who might want to break out of having to work on-site all the time and could be interested in working in sales because they have industry knowledge.

 Finding Profile Fits Who Will be Successful